-The Command queue entry formats are described in chapter 4, which defines what is considered to be a valid command.
+The Command queue entry formats are described in Chapter 4 Commands, which defines what is considered to be a valid command.
 Commands are consumed in-order and when a command error or command fetch abort is detected:

-- Command consumption stops. - Older commands (prior to the erroneous command in the queue) fully complete their execution and can be observed to have been Consumed.

-Note: By definition, earlier commands must have been Consumed for a later invalid command to be indicated using CMDQ_CONS.

-- SMMU(S)CMDQ_CONS.RD remains pointing to the erroneous command in the Command queue.
-The CONS index is not permitted to increment in the case where a command fetch experiences an external abort, meaning that external aborts on command read are synchronous. - The SMMU(S)CMDQ_CONS.ERR field is updated to provide an error code. - The global Command queue Error is triggered: SMMU(S)GERROR.CMDQ_ERR is activated (indicating that SMMU(S)CMDQ_CONS.ERR has been updated).
-Commands are not consumed from the affected queue while this error is active, see 7.5 and 6.3.18. - Commands newer than the erroneous command have no effect, and if they have been fetched they are discarded.
+- Command consumption stops. - Older commands (prior to the erroneous command in the queue) have been consumed.
+Note: By definition, earlier commands must have been consumed for a later invalid command to be indicated using CMDQ_CONS. - Note: See also section 4.7 Command Consumption summary. - SMMU(S)CMDQ_CONS.RD remains pointing to the erroneous command in the Command queue.
+The CONS index is not permitted to increment in the case where a command fetch experiences an external abort, meaning that external aborts on command read are synchronous. - The SMMU (S)CMDO CONS.ERR field is updated to provide an error code. - The global Command queue Error is triggered: SMMU(S)GERROR.CMDQ_ERR is activated (indicating that SMMU(S)CMDQ_CONS.ERR has been updated).
+Commands are not consumed from the affected queue while this error is active, see 7.5 Global error recording and SMMU_GERROR. - Commands newer than the erroneous command have no effect, and if they have been fetched they are discarded.